Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 The thyroid is a butterfly-shaped gland located in the neck that regulates the body's basic metabolism by speeding it up.

 In some women, the thyroid can go into overdrive .
-They then produce too much thyroid hormone which will cause different symptoms.
-This is called hyperthyroidism and it is a common cause of hot flashes.
+This causes them to produce too much thyroid hormone, which can cause various symptoms.
+This is called hyperthyroidism and is a common cause of hot flashes.

-The symptoms of hyperthyroidism are not always suggestive (i.e. they are not specific to this pathology).
-We find in particular:
+The symptoms of hyperthyroidism are not always suggestive (i.e., they are not specific to this pathology).
+These include:

 • Spontaneous hot flashes